ZEISS-PiWeb/PiWeb-Import-Sdk/docs/writing_plugins/import_automation.md

 ```

 ## Step 8 - Implement the automation loop
 Now that we have all the basic building blocks, we can finally implement the actual automation loop by implementing the `RunAsync` method of the `ImportRunner` class.
 This method is called when a user hits the run button of an import plan using our plug-in.
-It is expected to loop until the user hits the stop button which will be signaled to our plug-in by cancelling the given cancellation token.
+It is expected to loop until the user hits the stop button which will be signaled to our plug-in by canceling the given cancellation token.

 ```c#
 public async Task RunAsync(CancellationToken cancellationToken)